theriftlab/immanuel-python/README.md

 #### NOTE: This README and the documentation are for the `master` branch which is often in flux.
 Please check the docs for your installed release version to ensure they match the code.

-Immanuel is a Python >= 3.10 package to painlessly provide your application with simple yet detailed chart-centric astrology data for planets, points, signs, houses, aspects, weightings, etc. all based on the [Swiss Ephemeris](https://github.com/sailorfe/pysweph).
-Extra calculations, notably secondary progressions and dignity scores, are modeled on those of [astro.com](https://astro.com) and [Astro Gold](https://www.astrogold.io).
+Immanuel is a Python >= 3.10 package with a focus on speed, simplicity, and precision.
+Its classes generate chart-centric astrology data - planets, points, signs, houses, aspects, weightings, and more - based on the [Swiss Ephemeris](https://github.com/sailorfe/pysweph), with progressions and dignity scores modeled on [astro.com](https://astro.com) and [Astro Gold](https://www.astrogold.io).
+This makes it a breeze to generate natal, solar return, progressed, and composite charts, plus create cross-chart aspects for flexible synastries.

-Data for natal charts, solar returns, progressions, and composites are available, as well as the ability to point the aspects from any one chart instance to the planets in another, creating a flexible method to build synastries.

-Simply pass in a date and coordinates to one of the available chart classes, and the returned instance will contain all data necessary to construct a full astrological chart.
-A serializer is bundled to easily output all data as JSON, or it can simply be printed out as human/AI-readable text.

-## Translations

-Immanuel's output is currently available in the following locales / languages:

-* **en_US:** (default) US English
-* **pt_BR:** Brazilian Portuguese
-* **es_ES:** Spanish
-* **de_DE:** German

-See [here](/docs/5-settings.md#chart-settings) for details on how to switch.
-The documentation itself is not currently available in other translations.
-To contribute in-software translations, see [here](/docs/7-contributions.md).

-## Documentation

-Full documentation is available [here](/docs/0-contents.md), or follow the Quick Start below to see how to quickly generate a natal chart.

 ## Quick Start

-You can get started with full natal chart data in minutes.
+Full documentation is available [here](/docs/0-contents.md), but you can get started with full natal chart data in minutes.
 Simply install Immanuel:

 ```bash
 pip install immanuel
 ```

-Once you've imported Immanuel's chart classes into your application, you will need to hand them a person or event.
-This is made easy with the Subject class, which takes a date and geographical coordinates.
-The date can be an ISO-formatted string or a Python datetime instance, and coordinates can be strings or decimals.
+Once you've imported Immanuel's chart classes, you will need to hand them a `Subject`, which takes a date and geographical coordinates.
+The date can be an ISO-formatted string or a Python `datetime` instance, and coordinates can be strings or floats.

 ```python
 from immanuel import charts